 “We wish to make others suffer, because we are impotent to relieve our own sufferings.” -W.H.
 Auden

-However, revenge towards Hindley is not the only vengeance Healthcliff wishes to render.
+However, revenge towards Hindley is not the only vengeance Heathcliff wishes to render.
 The love of his life, Cathy, marries another man, Edgar Linton.
-To get back at Edgar, Heathcliff stops at nothing; he even goes so far as marrying Edgar’s sister, Isabella, just to make her life miserable.
+To get back at Edgar, Heathcliff stops at nothing; he even goes so far as to marry Edgar’s sister, Isabella, just to make her life miserable.

 While Heathcliff’s revenge plots seemingly work out in his favor, he is eventually left with nothing.
 Anger’s stepchildren—hatred and vengeance—lead to madness and destructive consequences.
 This is most certainly true in the life of Heathcliff, who dies alone and unhappy.